creamIcec/Minecraft-Image-to-Map-DataPack/README.md

 ### III. enter the world in which the maps has been generated in (you can first confirm that the maps has been placed in the folder, as shown in the following figure (path: `.
 Minecraft / saves / < your archive name > / data `)).
 ![ image]( https://user-images.githubusercontent.com/42510470/128627197-5d226d12-3267-4512-adeb-fc8421bdb038.png )
 ### IV. run /reload to load the step-by-step tutorial

+Note：In some conditions after you typed /reload , it will take moments to load the tutorial(less than 30s), please wait patiently.

 ![image](https://user-images.githubusercontent.com/42510470/128629122-12d25453-f2e2-45d2-bd34-3058e734bb84.png)
 ### V. run /function imgloader: help
 ![ image]( https://user-images.githubusercontent.com/42510470/128627673-a150aab6-7c27-49b0-8b42-8d3d49f95234.png )